rclone/rclone/docs/content/docs.md

     rclone lsf "gdrive,shared_with_me:path/to/dir"

-The major advantage to using the connection string style syntax is that it only applies the the remote, not to all the remotes of that type of the command line.
+The major advantage to using the connection string style syntax is that it only applies to the remote, not to all the remotes of that type of the command line.
 A common confusion is this attempt to copy a file shared on google drive to the normal drive which **does not work** because the `--drive-shared-with-me` flag applies to both the